Posted Jan. 30, 2018

-Doing a PGCE is a popular way of training to become a teacher after studying an undergraduate degree, as not everyone who becomes a teacher knows that's what they want to do when they are applying for their initial degree.
+Studying a PGCE is a popular way of training to become a teacher in the UK after studying an undergraduate degree, as not everyone who becomes a teacher knows that's what they want to do when they are applying for their initial degree..

 Is there a difference between primary and secondary level PGCE courses?

-Both courses seem similar in many ways.
-They both involve lectures, coursework, teaching placements and critiquing of your teaching skills, however there is a reason they are taught separately.
-Different age ranges require different approaches, and so the training teachers need different skills when working with different age groups.
-Primary school teachers need to have a large range of general skills along with creative and artistic talents to make lessons fun and interesting for younger children.
-Older children and teenagers need a different style of teaching and different types of support to younger ones.
-So the differently trained of teachers will be specialists in their field.
+Primary school teachers need to have a large range of general skills, along with creative and artistic talents, to make lessons fun and interesting for younger children.
+Older children and teenagers at secondary schools require a different style of teaching and support to younger ones.
+So, primary and secondary PGCE courses will train the teachers differently, so they are specialists in their chosen age range.

 How much time will you spend studying and attending lectures?

-A PGCE is usually taught as a full-time postgraduate course so expect at least 40 hours a week of lectures, as well as time needed to do assignments.
-There are part-time courses that take two years, but the majority of courses are full time.
+A PGCE is usually taught as a full-time postgraduate course, so expect at least 35 hours a week of lectures, as well as time needed to complete written assignments.
+There are some part-time PGCE courses that take two years to complete, but the majority of courses are full time.
 Most former PGCE students will advise you to get your assignments out of the way quickly to leave your mind free to get on with planning lessons and improving your teaching skills.